Tutors needed to serve as literacy and math mentors.

 Another way to contribute to this initiative is by helping to expand the home libraries of families by donating your gently used children’s books.
 You can make an appointment to drop off your donations to the New Haven Reads Book Bank by emailing email@example.com or calling (203) 752-1923.

-Youth agencies serving children in 1st - 5th grades in after school programs that are interested in becoming a tutoring partner for the 2023-2024 academic school year, can sign up to be informed of the release of a Request For Proposals (RFP) later this summer.
+Youth agencies serving children in K - 5th grades in after school programs that are interested in becoming a tutoring partner for the 2023-2024 academic school year.

 City of New Haven